thinkhero/dcrdocs/docs/faq/proof-of-stake/voting-tickets.md

 Missed tickets are tickets that were called to vote, but did not.
 After a ticket has been missed, it can be revoked[^14763].
 The wallet automatically revokes missed tickets it controls (assuming it is unlocked so it can sign the revocation transaction).

-All `rebroadcastmissed` does is tell the wallet to ask the network daemon (`dcrd`) to give it the list of missed tickets again to double check if any need to be revoked.
+All `rebroadcastmissed` does is tell the wallet to ask the network daemon (`hcd`) to give it the list of missed tickets again to double check if any need to be revoked.
 Typically this is not needed unless, for example, an attempt to revoke a ticket was made but failed because the wallet was locked.
 In other words, if you notice that revoked does not equal missed, you might need to `rebroadcastmissed`.
 As said though, there is rarely a need for this since the wallet automatically does it on startup and looks for missed tickets on every block.

 Continue to [Proof-of-Work Mining](/mining/proof-of-work.md)